tothbalintjanos/prettifier/website/docs/configuration.md

 ### Verifying configuration

-It's best to make configuration changes to the Prettier or Prettifier configuration via a pull request.
-Prettifier will comment on that pull request if it encounters any issues with the new configuration.
+It is recommended to make configuration changes to the Prettier or Prettifier configuration via a pull request.
+Prettifier will review them and comment whether they work.
+We call this GitHubOps.